As part of my job at Ancestry, I teach people more about DNA and how to interpret their AncestryDNA test results.

 Answers to Other Lifelong Questions

-In addition to learning more about their African ancestors, an AncestryDNA test helps African Americans fill in the blanks about where their European (or Native American or Asian) ancestors came from.
+But an AncestryDNA test also helps African Americans fill in the blanks about where their European (or Native American or Asian) ancestors came from.

-Lezlie, who you might recognize from our tv spots, was a customer who was continuously asked, “What are you?”
+Lezlie, whom you might recognize from our tv spots, was a customer who was continuously asked, “What are you?”

 A DNA test finally revealed the answers: Her ethnic mix included Cameroon/Congo, Ghana/Ivory Coast, Great Britain, and even a bit of Asia.

-I’ve seen various statistics related to what is the average percentage of European ethnicity for African Americans.
+I’ve seen various statistics related to what the average percentage of European ethnicity for African Americans is.
 From what I’ve seen, African Americans are on average roughly 20% European.

 What is far less common is Native American ancestry.

-While many family stories that have been shared with me by African American customers include Native American heritage, in most cases I’ve seen, the Native American stories are not supported by DNA and family history.
+While many family stories that have been shared with me by African American customers include Native American heritage, in most cases I’ve seen, the Native American stories are not supported by DNA and family.

 But you never know.
 Tyra Banks, for example, took an AncestryDNA test and found a 6% Native American ethnicity estimate.